 Check our Distinguishing Scholarly Journals from Other Periodicals page in order to evaluate periodicals by looking at their content, purpose, and intended audience.

-The Queen's Writing Centre provides help with brainstorming ideas, creating outlines, improving grammer and style, and thesis statements.
+The Queen's Writing Centre, which is part of Student Academic Success Services, provides help with brainstorming ideas, creating outlines, improving grammer and style, and thesis statements.
 Located in the Stauffer Library, the Centre provides one-on-one consultations.

 Check out this guides: